erikknaake/EKVault/docs/Privacy.md

 We save the provided password, which is generated but can be edited.
 Passwords are always stored in encrypted format.

+For usability purposes we save your settings preferences, this includes:
+- Your usernames.
+- Your default username.
+- Whether or not you use dark theme.
+- Your password length, this is how many characters generated passwords contain.
+- Your alphabet, this is the collection of characters used to chose from when generating a password.

 In this document anything revered to as saving is either: